SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 # Running jobs on HPC scheduler

 Objectives:
-* Learn how to connect to Hydra remotely and from the Smithsonian network.
+* Learn how to connect to Hydra remotely.
-* Learn some basic Unix commands for navigating the filesytem in Hydra.
-* Learn best practices for organizing your project directories.
 * Learn how to submit a job to the HPC scheduler.
 * Learn how to transfer results to your local computer.